 So I got to work by painting the cabinet base with primer first.
 I have skipped this step on occasion and made more work for myself in the long run so now when the piece of furniture has a medium to dark shiny finish I usually prime it.

-I generally like to layer paint but for this project I only used the creamy color.
-I think I must have painted it with three coats of paint, maybe two .
+I generally like to layer paint but for this project, I only used the creamy color.
+It may have been painted with two coats of paint, maybe three for good coverage.
 I finished it by lightly sanding the cabinet, enough to smooth it out but not to distress it.
-Last step was to wax it with the clear wax and buff it to a nice, smooth glow.
+The last step was to wax it with the clear wax and buff it to a nice, smooth glow.

 Then came the top and the inside of the drawer.
 I did this technique at the class I took.
 First I painted the top and the inside of the drawer with the Meadowlark by Sherwin-Williams.
 After the paint was dry, I poured the other colors in a pie tin.

-I used Sherwin-Williams sample paint in Tea Chest, which is a dark brown.
-Meadowlark and Portabella, they are a medium brown.
+I used a dark brown and 2 medium brown paint colors.
+One of the medium browns is a lighter color.
 The undertone leans towards yellow which goes with Creamy.
-I used cheese cloth as my brush and layered the Tea Chest and Portabella paint on the top.
+The cheesecloth is used as my brush and layered the dark brown and medium brown paint on the top.
 You don’t want to put the paint down like we did in our sponge painting days.
 This method is more like patting it and layering for a mottled effect.

 Affiliate links may be contained in this post.
 That means if you click on one of those links, I will receive a small commission.
 You won’t be paying a cent more but it just means I will make a little money for your purchase.
 Click here to read my full disclosure policy.